 Every student and employee at Barnard is issued a photo ID card through Columbia University card services.
-It is recommended that students visit the CU ID Center webpage at http://www.columbia.edu/cu/id/index.html for all information regarding the various uses for their ID cards.
+It is recommended that students visit the CU ID Center webpage at https://ssc.columbia.edu/id-center for all information regarding the various uses for their ID cards.

 The ID card serves many functions, but most importantly it serves as official identification as a student or employee of Barnard College.
+In late 2020 and into 2021, most Barnard buildings have enhanced card reader technology that requires use of the College ID Card.
 For example, for students, if you live on Campus, your ID card also serves as the key to the main entry of your residence hall.
 If you are visiting a resident student, if current guest policy allows, you will need your card to be granted access beyond the front desk.
 ID Cards are not transferable.
 This means that friends and relatives cannot use the card to make purchases, take out books, or gain access to buildings.
 Allowing someone else to use your card is a violation of the code of conduct that will be referred to the appropriate office for follow up, and the card may be confiscated immediately.

 There is a \$20 non-refundable fee payable by debit or credit card (Visa or MasterCard) for replacement of lost/stolen University ID cards.
 To replace a lost or stolen University ID card, you must go to the ID Center in 204 Kent Hall on the Morningside campus of Columbia University, during regular business hours with a valid photo ID.
-Any swipe access that was provided on the lost card will be deactivated and transferred to the replacement card.
+Any swipe access that was provided on the lost card will be deactivated.
+Upon receiving a new ID, there is a form to complete to ensure appropriate campus access is transferred to the replacement card.
 In some cases, this access transfer may take up to 24 hours to process.
 If a lost ID is located, it should be turned in as it will no longer work for electronic access.